Qinyinnn/Daily-AI-News/README.md

+## Main Funciton

-🌟 A Flask-based web application that aggregates and summarizes the latest AI news from top tech publications.
+- 🌟 A Flask-based web application that aggregates and summarizes the latest AI news from top tech publications.

 ## Features